2007 Challenge Cup final

-The 2007 Carnegie Challenge Cup Final was played by the holders St. Helens and Catalans Dragons at the new Wembley Stadium on 25 August 2007.
+The 2007 Carnegie Challenge Cup Final was played by the holders St Helens and the Catalans Dragons at the new Wembley Stadium on 25 August 2007.
 The Dragons were the first French club ever to take part in the competition's final.
 After a competitive game, St Helens won the competition with a 30 - 8 victory.

 Return to Wembley

 Wembley Stadium is the traditional home of most major sports finals in England, including Rugby League's Challenge Cup Final.
 The original Wembley Stadium has a hosted the Challenge Cup Final almost every year since the 1929 Challenge Cup Final where Wigan Warriors beat Dewsbury Rams 13 – 2.
 The only exception to Wembley hosting the final was during the Second World War where a variety of stadiums were used to host the final and during 1932 where Central Park in Wigan hosted the final.
 However in 2000, the Challenge Cup Final moved out of Wembley in preparation for the start of the building of the new stadium in 2003.
 During this time Murrayfield, Twickenham, and the Millennium Stadium were used to host the final.
 In 2007 the final returned to Wembley along with most major English sporting finals.